 The Atlantic Coast nesting population of piping plover is a component of the entity listed as threatened which encompasses all breeding piping plovers except the Great Lakes breeding population.
 Of this listed entity, the Atlantic Coast population experienced a 71 percent increase in the number of breeding pairs between 1989 and 2004, while the Great Plains populations experienced a decline of about 13 percent between 1991 and 2001.
 As such, the overall status of the listed entity is likely to be increasing.
 Within the Atlantic Coast population, most of the population growth has been in the New England and New York/New Jersey sub-populations; although the Southern recovery unit experienced a 48 percent increase between 2003 and 2005 due to population increases in Maryland and Virginia.
-The recovery goal for the Atlantic Coast population is (in part) 2,000 breeding pairs, and our most recent estimate indicates that there were 1,668 pairs in 2004.
+The recovery goal for the Atlantic Coast population is (in part) 2,000 breeding pairs and our most recent estimate indicates that there were 1,668 pairs in 2004.

-The current number of breeding piping plovers using CAHA is a relatively small part of the breeding population of the Southern recovery unit and the overall Atlantic Coast breeding population.
-This is due to a steep decline in the CAHA population, while sustained intensive management has facilitated population growth in the overall Atlantic Coast range, including other parts of the Southern recovery unit in recent years.
-CAHA declined from 15 pairs to two to three pairs annually since 1989.
+The current number of breeding piping plovers using CALO is a relatively small part of the breeding population of the Southern recovery unit and the overall Atlantic Coast breeding population.
+However, the breeding population at CALO is a substantial part of the North Carolina population.
+While CALO's breeding population declined somewhat since the 1990s, it appears to be increasing again.
+The breeding population at CALO, however, has not contributed to population growth in recent years in the overall Atlantic Coast range, including other parts of the Southern recovery unit, that was facilitated by sustained intensive management.

-The current number of piping plovers using CAHA during migration and over winter is relatively large compared to the overall population of Atlantic Coast non-breeding piping plovers.
-As many as 126 individual plovers per day have been seen using sites at CAHA during the migratory and wintering months.
-CAHA is an important migratory stopover site and over winter destination.
+The current number of piping plovers using CALO during migration and over winter is relatively large compared to the overall population of Atlantic Coast non-breeding piping plovers.
+As many as 136 individual plovers have been seen using sites at CALO during a single day count during migration (Collazo et al., 1994), and as many as 45 to 60 during monthly counts during the winter months (CALO, 2005).
+CALO is an important migratory stopover site and over winter destination.

-Assuming a worst case scenario for NPS implementation of the protective measures described in the Interim Strategy, the Strategy will conserve the piping plover at CAHA.
-However, it may not result in an increase in nesting plovers at CAHA's most significant nesting sites (Bodie Island, Cape Point, Cape Hatteras spit and Ocracoke spit).
-This, coupled with continued intensive management of other management units within the range of the Atlantic population and the status of this listed entity rangewide, leads us to conclude that implementation of the Strategy will not jeopardize the continued existence of the piping plover
+Assuming a worst case scenario for NPS implementation of the protective measures described in the Plan, the Plan will conserve the piping plover at CALO.
+However, it may not result in an increase in nesting plovers at CALO.
+This, coupled with continued intensive management of other management units within the range of the Atlantic population and the status of this listed entity rangewide, leads us to conclude that implementation of the Plan will not jeopardize the continued existence of the piping plover

 The Great Lakes population of piping plovers is a separate listed entity, classified as endangered.
-Piping plovers from this population occur at CAHA during the non-breeding season.
+Piping plovers from this population occur at CALO during the non-breeding season.
 This population is currently increasing, but remains at very low levels.
-The current number of Great Lakes piping plovers using CAHA during migration and over winter is unknown; however, CAHA is an important migratory stopover site and over winter destination.
+The current number of Great Lakes piping plovers using CALO during migration and over winter is unknown; however, CALO is an important migratory stopover site and over winter destination.
 Harm and harassment of migrating and wintering piping plovers may reduce the fitness of individuals, which will have an unknown affect on the listed entity.
-Assuming a worst case scenario for NPS implementation of the protective measures described in the Interim Strategy, the Strategy may result in the incidental take of individuals.
-However, this coupled with continued intensive management in the breeding range of the Great Lakes population and the status of the listed entity rangewide, leads us to conclude that implementation of the Strategy will not jeopardize the continued existence of the listed entity.
+Assuming a worst case scenario for NPS implementation of the protective measures described in the Plan, the Plan may result in the incidental take of individuals.
+However, this coupled with continued intensive management in the breeding range of the Great Lakes population and the status of the listed entity rangewide, leads us to conclude that implementation of the Plan will not jeopardize the continued existence of the listed entity.